-Prolonged exposure to asbestos in any manner can lead to benign or malignant diseases.
+Prolonged exposure to asbestos in any way can lead to benign or malignant diseases.

 The accumulated damage that asbestos fibers create can turn into asbestosis disease.
 This creates scarring on the lung tissue, making breathing a troubling task.
 It may be treated, but not cured.

-Treatment seeks to ease the patient’s symptoms and to prevent further medical complications.
+Treatment seeks to ease the patient’s symptoms and to prevent any more medical complications.
 Patients have an increased risk of respiratory infections, often being prescribed a regiment of antibiotics.
-They are also advised to refrain from smoking and to avoid large crowds where they are at greater risk of being exposed to such ailments.
+They are also advised to not smoke and to avoid large crowds where they are at higher risk of being exposed to such ailments.

-In some cases, patients require bronchial drainage.
-This may be done at home with the aid of an ultrasonic, mist humidifier to loosen bronchial secretions.
-In more extreme cases, respiratory therapists use physical therapy techniques on the chest to further aid in expelling secretions by coughing.
+Sometimes, patients require bronchial drainage.
+This may be done at home aided by an ultrasonic, mist humidifier to loosen bronchial secretions.
+In more extreme cases, respiratory therapists use physical therapy techniques on the chest to aid in expelling secretions by coughing.